tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 published: true
 ---

-"Referer Suppressor" which eliminate the browser's referer when I click a external link on admin screenis is one of my favorite feature of [IP Geo Block][IP-Geo-Block].
+"Referer Suppressor" which eliminate the browser's referer is one of my favorite feature of [IP Geo Block][IP-Geo-Block] :heart_eyes: .

-This came to this plugin as a logical consequence of WP-ZEP.
+It came to this plugin as a logical consequence of WP-ZEP.
 In this article, I'll show you that reason.

 <!--more-->